 Center-Spot filters are a type of special effects filters; they are variations of Diffusion Filters.
 The center of a center spot filter is usually a hole (It can also be a flat and clear glass).
 The hole can be round or oval.
 The surrounding of the hole is a diffuse glass, sometimes colored.
 As a result, the image taken with this filter will be sharp and clear in the middle (where the hole is), and blured around the center.
-It’s easy to figure out that a larger center spot filter has a larger central clear area.
+Its easy to figure out that a larger center spot filter has a larger central clear area.

 Center Spot Filters can be found in 4 different types as well: